Minkowski Decomposition of Associahedra and Related Combinatorics: Main results and examples

-The main result is Theorem~\ref{thm:first_y_I_thm} unites two statements.
-Firstly, there is a more efficient way to compute the coeffients of the Minkowski decomposition of an associahedron~$\As_{n-1}^c=P(\{z^c_I\})$ from the $z^c_I$-values than the alternating sum proposed by Proposition~\ref{prop:ardila} of Ardila, Benedetti and Doker.
-Secondly, the terms~$z^c_I$ necessary to compute~$y_I$ are combinatially characterised and depend on the choice of~$c$ or equivalently on the normal fan of~$\As_{n-1}^c$.
+The main result, Theorem~\ref{thm:first_y_I_thm}, actually combines two statements.
+Firstly, there is a more efficient way to compute the coefficients of the Minkowski decomposition of an associahedron~$\As_{n-1}^c=P(\{z^c_I\})$ compared to the alternating sum proposed by Proposition~\ref{prop:ardila}.
+Secondly, the terms~$z^c_I$ for redundant inequalities that are needed to compute~$y_I$ are combinatorially characterised and depend on the choice of~$c$ or equivalently on the normal fan of~$\As_{n-1}^c$.
+Of course, their precise values depend on the values~$z^c_I$ of inequalities that are facet-defining.

 \begin{thm} $ $\\ Let $I$ be non-empty subset of~$[n]$.
 Then the Minkowski coefficient~$y_I$ of~$\As_{n-1}^c=P(\{z^c_I\})$ is

 \end{thm}